Installation

 Copy and run the Basic: SOI example in your scripting environment.

-An account login window will open when EMode is first initialized.
-To subsequently access this window, run
+A login window will open when EMode is first initialized.
+To subsequently access this window, see EMode Login.

 If you have any issues, please contact our support team.